johri-lab/GenAIJudge/README.md

 # GenAIJudge

+We present a Proof of Concept (PoC) for a tool with the following capabilities.
 Our approach involves using ChaptGPT to intelligently:
 1. Summarize the problem and solution
 2. ⁠Comment and provide rating for different rubrics
 3. ⁠Summarize the proposal
 4. ⁠(Future) Highlight key sentences in proposal
+5.

 **AIEarthHack.ipynb**: Jupyter notebook to preprocess the dataset.